ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Provision a PostgreSQL server or replica set.

-1. Install and configure SystemLink 21.3.2.
+1. Install and configure SystemLink 21.5 or later.

 1. Install `nislmigrate` on your new SystemLink Server.